Because… We Are Entitled to Free Elections in Our Cities/Counties!

 With voting in districts, we are not each other’s equals, we are not free in the outcome.
 The State and local governments segregated voters first, made them equals only after they got separated into districts, and as a result our elections can then not deliver us equal representation.

 Democracy is a system of representation.
 We don’t have the real deal.
 Our restaurant serves spaghetti and macaroni only.
-And you have to eat what the majority picked; you cannot get what you ordered for sure.
+And you have to eat what the majority picked; you cannot get what you ordered if you picked another item.

 Democracy is not a system of the majority of voters receiving representation and the minority (up to 49.99% of the voters) receiving nothing they wanted.
 That is not voter equality.
 What is fine for a mayoral election is not fine for selecting our councils and boards.

 Restrictions put in place for Federal elections are not described in the US Constitution for State or local elections.
 To the contrary: What is described for State and local elections is that we are a free and empowered people, liberated from unnecessary governmental overreach.
+Voting at State and local levels is declared a privilege.
 The Federal level is restricted; the other levels should not be restricted, per the US Constitution.